 - Next, you subtract the selling expenses, and this gives you your amount realized.

 Here is another example of calculating the amount realized.
 Zac owns a piece of land that is worth $40,000, but he also has a $15,000 mortgage attached to it.
 He sells it to Sarah who pays $30,000 in cash and also assumes the $15,000 mortgage.
 In selling the property, Zac incurred $3,000 in selling expenses.
 The amount realized is calculated as $30,000 + $15,000 - $3,000 = $42,000.

 At first, calculating the amount realized seems incredibly simple, but when you throw debt into the picture, such as a mortgage and even a second mortgage, this can make things a bit complicated.
 And then when you add in incurred selling costs, this can further complicate the entire calculation process, and it can blur the lines of determining whether a loss or gain was realized.

 If you need help with business law or your amount realized, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.